Hurricane Guillermo (1997): Impact and records

 Along the Pacific coast of Mexico, 12 ft surf produced by Hurricane Guillermo affected numerous beaches.
 From Cabo San Lucas to San José del Cabo, the storm sent waves from the Gulf of California over the grounds of beachside resorts.
 Tourists were driven off some of Cabo's most popular beaches by the rough ocean conditions which flooded homes situated along the coast.
 Two sightseers were killed after being swept out to sea.

 Due to accurate forecasts, emergency officials across California were able to close off swimming zones and warn the public about dangerous rip currents prior to their arrival.
 Guillermo generated heavy surf across the beaches of Southern California.
 Heights from the surf averaged 6 to 8 ft with local areas reaching above 10 ft, favorable to around 500 surfers at an annual competition at Huntington Beach.
 According to the Los Angeles Times, some waves reached heights of 15 to 18 ft.
 Over 100 rescues were reported by local lifeguards.
 Waves ranging from 6 to 12 ft also affected Orange County.
 Hundreds of people were rescued, but rip currents were blamed for three injuries and one death.
 On August 5, about a mile north of Huntington Beach pier, a 19-year-old man was swept away.
 His body was recovered several days later.
 On August 6, a teenage boy and girl were injured on a beach in Corona Del Mar, while an 18-year-old was pulled ashore and sent to the hospital with neck injuries.
 In Newport Beach, lifeguards made nearly 300 rescues on August 5 and 6 alone.

 In addition to coastal impacts, the system brought a surge of warm, moist air into Southern California, bringing temperatures in some areas as high as 110 F. Between August 15 and 17, large waves generated while Guillermo was at peak intensity came ashore in Hawaii.
 The swells caused no damage and reached heights of 10 ft in eastern-facing shores of the state.

 At the time, Hurricane Guillermo's central pressure of 919 mbar established it as the second-most intense Pacific hurricane on record, behind Hurricane Ava of 1973.
-However, later in the 1997 season, Hurricane Linda set a new intensity record, and in subsequent years, hurricanes Kenna, Ioke, Rick, Marie, Odile, and Patricia all achieved lower minimum pressures, leaving Guillermo in ninth place.
+However, later in the 1997 season, Hurricane Linda set a new intensity record, and in subsequent years, hurricanes Kenna, Ioke, Rick, Marie, Odile, Patricia, and Polo all achieved lower minimum pressures, leaving Guillermo in tenth place.
 Guillermo persisted for 16.5 days from its classification as a tropical depression to its transition into an extratropical storm, making it the sixth longest-lasting storm in the basin.